Car hits bear on Ohio Turnpike

-WARREN, Ohio– A car hit a bear on the Ohio Turnpike in Trumbull County on Friday.
+WARREN, Ohio-- A car hit a bear on the Ohio Turnpike in Trumbull County on Friday.

 It happened at mile marker 210 at about 9:45 p.m., according to the Ohio State Highway Patrol.